 There are quicker ways to enter the museum (from the Carrousel du Louvre or Rue de Rivoli entrance), but the Glass Pyramid is the most dramatic entrance to the Louvre's fabulous collection of fine art.

 The Medieval Louvre: Foundations of the Palace

-Discover the original foundations of the Louvre in the Medieval Louvre section.
-To arrive here, enter the Louvre through the Pyramid and then take the escalator down to the Sully wing.
-This section reveals the ancient foundations of the medieval fortress.
-Visitors can see the vestiges of the medieval moat and the dungeons as well as the Salle Saint-Louis, an interesting space filled with remains of rib-vaulted support columns.
+The original foundations of the Louvre are found in the Medieval Louvre section, entered through the Pyramid and the escalator to the Sully wing.
+This underground area reveals the medieval fortress that was created for King Philippe Auguste in 1190.
+Visitors can see the ancient foundations, the remnants of the medieval moat, and the dungeons, as well as the Salle Saint-Louis (built between 1230 and 1240), the only remaining vestige of the medieval fortress' main building.

 A Magnificent Royal Palace Fit for the Kings of France

 The Louvre's somber medieval fortress was enhanced under Charles V, Charles VI, and Henri II, and transformed into a much more impressive and luxurious royal palace by Louis XIII and Louis XIV.
 The Salle des Caryatides is a grandiose reception hall created for King Henri II.

 The Chambre de Parade du Roi (Room 25 of the Egyptian Antiquities department) is the bedroom where Charles IX and Henri III greeted the court every morning.
 The Salle des Sept-Cheminées (Room 74 of the Greek, Etruscan, and Roman Antiquities department) was the royal apartment of Louis XIV until he moved his palace to Versailles.